Middle School Handbook

 Anything that is found in the course of a search that may be evidence of a violation of school rules or the law may be taken and held or turned over to the police.
 The school reserves the right not to return items which have been confiscated.
 In the course of any search, students’ privacy rights will be respected regarding any items that are not illegal or against school policy.

-All computers located in classrooms, labs and offices of the District are the District’s property and are to be used by students, where appropriate, solely for educational purposes.
+All computers/Chromebooks loaned to students or located in classrooms, labs and offices of the District are the District’s property and are to be used by students, where appropriate, solely for educational purposes.
 The District retains the right to access and review all electronic, computer files, databases, and any other electronic transmissions contained in or used in conjunction with the District’s computer system, and electronic mail.
 Students should have no expectation that any information contained on such systems is confidential or private.

 Review of such information may be done by the District with or without the student’s knowledge or permission.
 The use of passwords does not guarantee confidentiality, and the District retains the right to access information in spite of a password.
 All passwords or security codes must be registered with the instructor.
 A student’s refusal to permit such access may be grounds for disciplinary action.